AayushChhabra42/Blog_Managment_API/README.md

 # BLOG_MANAGEMENT_SYSTEM

-This is a project I developed for my dbms class.The project uses a mariadb/mysql backend and is connected to fast api.
-To facilitate authentication, this project uses JWT tokens.
+This project marked my entry into backend development using the FASTAPI framework in Python.
+By implementing CRUD functionalities for a blog-based website, I showcased my skills in server-side logic and database management with FastAPI and MySQL.
+The inclusion of JWT authentication added a layer of security to the application.